The Only 9 Link-Building Tools You Need in 2024

 Connects journalists with sources

 Journalists often need insights, advice, or opinions from industry experts for their articles.
-HARO (Help A Reporter Out) solves this problem by connecting journalists with industry experts via daily emails.
+Cision’s HARO (Help A Reporter Out) solves this problem by connecting journalists with industry experts via daily emails.

 Here’s how it works in a nutshell:

-1. Journalists submit the source requests to HARO.
+1. Journalists submit source requests to HARO.

 3. HARO users pitch the relevant requests to gain media coverage (and usually backlinks).